shub1233/KneePreopPlanning/readme.md

 2. Then after ploting all 10 points you can see the update btn is visible

 3. Clicking update btn will draw lines and a plane

+PS: When you update any point after creation and after clicking update, you again need to click update to see the changes.